The Importance of Data Visualization for Business

 There are numerous advantages of data visualization a business can reap:

-Omitting miscomprehension (when the data is clear, there’s less room for mistakes and communication gaps).
+- Omitting miscomprehension (when the data is clear, there's less room for startup mistakes and communication gaps).

-Getting insights on key performance indicators and metrics (you may better understand where you stand in terms of the market, profit, and other KPIs).
+- Getting insights on key performance indicators and metrics (you may better understand where you stand in terms of the market, profit, and other product performance metrics and KPIs).